 The property was named Mount Carmel in 1894; the motherhouse was named St. Joseph Convent.
 Over the years, three additional buildings have been added to the original motherhouse—Marian Hall, BVM Center, and Caritas Center.

 Mount Carmel was a working farm into the 1950s.
-The barn was then used as a recreation hall, and later became the first home of the Robert Kuhn Center (RKC), named in honor of BVM President Roberta Kuhn (1967–72).
+The barn was then used as a recreation hall, and later became the first home of the Roberta Kuhn Center (RKC), named in honor of BVM President Roberta Kuhn (1967–72).
 RKC remains a gathering place created to enrich the lives of older area adults.

 Today, Mount Carmel is home to retired BVMs who are in need of different levels of care and sisters who are active in the Dubuque community.
 It is the administrative headquarters of the Sisters of Charity, BVM.